darolandi/tetris/README.md

 Replica of the classic Tetris in Java using <a href="http://slick.ninjacave.com/">Slick2D</a>.<br />

-"Slick2D is an easy to use set of tools and utilites wrapped around LWJGL OpenGL bindings to make 2D Java game development easier."<br />
-Slick2D's "Getting Started" <a href="http://slick.ninjacave.com/wiki/index.php?title=Setting_up_Slick2D_with_NetBeansIDE">page.
+"Slick2D is an easy to use set of tools and utilites wrapped around LWJGL OpenGL bindings to make 2D Java game development easier."
+Slick2D's "Getting Started" <a href="http://slick.ninjacave.com/wiki/index.php?title=Setting_up_Slick2D_with_NetBeansIDE">page</a>.

 All files required to run the game can be found in Tetris.zip (execute the JAR)<br />
 Various Tetris drawings and colors can be found in Tetris.xlsx<br />